SourceCatalog¶

 ,segment_flux

-A list of two parameters used to determine how the Kron radius and flux are calculated.
-The first item is the scaling parameter of the Kron radius and the second item represents the minimum circular radius.
-If the Kron radius times sqrt(
+A list of parameters used to determine the Kron aperture.
+The first item is the scaling parameter of the unscaled Kron radius and the second item represents the minimum value for the unscaled Kron radius in pixels.
+The optional third item is the minimum circular radius in pixels.
+If

 *semiminor_sigma

-) is less than than this radius, then the Kron flux will be measured in a circle with this minimum radius.- detection_cat
+) is less than or equal to this radius, then the Kron aperture will be a circle with this minimum radius.
+This keyword will be ignored ifdetection_cat

 SourceCatalog